 The Chorus maintains a national profile, collaborating with professional orchestras under the direction of Nadia Boulanger, Eugene Ormandy, Erich Leinsdorf, Michael Tilson Thomas, Julius Rudel, Karel Husa, Michel Galante, Leon Botstein, and Lanfranco Marcelletti, and performing on the stages of Carnegie Hall, Lincoln Center, the Kennedy Center, the Philadelphia Academy of Music, the Saratoga Performing Arts Center, and many other fine venues.
 The Chorus has also been featured on nationwide broadcasts, including a special half hour on CBS radio and an appearance on PBS’s MacNeil/Lehrer News Hour.
 Recent collaborators include Anonymous 4, the Argento Chamber Ensemble, renowned world musician Samite of Uganda, and the Schola Cantorum of Oxford (UK).
-The Chorus often joins with their peer group, the Cornell University Glee Club, for the performance of major works, including the recent world premiere of Roberto Sierra’s Cantares at Carnegie Hall.
+The Chorus often joins with their peer group, the Cornell University Glee Club, for the performance of major works, including the recent world premiere of Roberto Sierra’s Cantares at Carnegie Hall and a historic performance of Bach’s Saint Matthew Passion.
 They also perform regularly on Cornell’s campus, in their own concerts and at many of the university’s most significant events.
-Last year, the Chorus hosted their first treble choir conference, welcoming over two hundred singers from six different colleges for a weekend-long exploration of music, leadership, and empowerment.
+In 2017, the Chorus hosted their first treble choir conference, welcoming over two hundred singers from six different colleges for a weekend-long exploration of music, leadership, and empowerment.